 The connection becomes more concrete when Atari’s internal memo for July 15, 1975 lists a new game: Breakthrough, as ready for a location test (Bristow 1975-07-15).
 There is no further mention of the Brick game which was meant to go into production in August.
 Alex Smith contends that these games are likely entirely separate ideas, with Breakthrough instead linked to the Clean Sweep concept, but it is worth noting that neither game ever had a gameplay description.
 We will operate with the assumption that they are continuations of a concept for now.

 The last memo mentioning Breakthrough would be a January 20, 1976 memo with changes to outlined production schedules.
 Breakthrough would be ready to enter production in August of that year, which is later than Breakout’s debut, but shows that there was a game entitled ‘Breakthrough’ at Atari prior to the release of Breakout (Bristow 1976).
-Rumor on the internet contends that some PCBs of Breakout are titled ‘Breakthru’, and though at least one ‘Breakthru’ board has been found it’s not verified to be Breakout as of yet.
+Some PCBs of Breakout are titled ‘Breakthru’ which were likely early production versions.

 Several elements of difficulty arise with these sources.
 To talk about the timing first, it’s contended by Wozniak that Jobs needed the money from the Breakout project to attend an apple harvest (Wozniak 2013).
 Since it was imminent, this would place the completion of the game in Fall of the year (which is when apples are generally harvested).
 Were it in Fall of 1974, that would mean that Jobs’ six month stint in India would have had to come after completing Breakout, and assume that Atari sat on the game concept for two whole years before releasing it.
 If it was Fall of 1975, it would imply that ‘Brick’ and ‘Breakthrough’ were entirely separate concepts from Breakout, and that Wozniak just happened to have created a game with a very similar name prior to ever getting that assignment.